 A 2015 incident caught my eye not only because of the survivor’s instincts but also his appreciation of the bear even after it attacked him.
 The bow-hunter had startled the sleeping bear unexpectedly, but survived by remembering that large animals have “bad gag reflexes”.
 When he shoved his arm down the bear’s throat while it was attacking him, the bear gagged and let him go.
 Read about it here.

 Though a bear attack is gory and graphic, and preys (pun intended) on our primordial survival fears, once you take some simple precautions, you will be way ahead of the odds.
 Bears have hurt or killed people much less than people have hurt or killed people, and yet we understand that a few violent people shouldn’t condemn the rest of humanity.
 There is plenty of room for the next human (or bear) to inspire or teach us something positive about the world.

 That same kind of awareness, sprinkled with a little knowledge about animal behavior, some realistic perspectives and common-sense preparation, can reward you with fantastic experiences and may save your life some day.

-Credits and other info: Bear Attacks: Who Survived and Why, by Mike Lapinski; Alaska Dept of Fish & Game’s “Living with Bears” webpage; Wilderness Nightmare, by Joyce Thompson; Alaska Bear Tales, by Larry Kaniut; UDAP Industries (makers of bear pepper spray) booklet “Bear Safety Tips”
+Credits and references taken from some excellent books and resources: When a Bear Whispers, Do you Listen? by Stephen Stringham PhD (Also the author of several excellent bear safety books, including Alaska Magnum Bear Safety Manual, Ghost Grizzlies, The Language of Bears); Bear Attacks: Who Survived and Why, by Mike Lapinski; Alaska Dept of Fish & Game’s “Living with Bears” webpage; Wilderness Nightmare, by Joyce Thompson; Alaska Bear Tales, by Larry Kaniut; UDAP Industries (makers of bear pepper spray) booklet “Bear Safety Tips”